adammotzel/pyglms/README.md

 ```
 **NOTE**: `requirements-dev.txt` contains the dev dependencies, some of which are not part of the packaged distribution.
 It also includes the `turtles` package in editable mode.
 See the `pyproject.toml` file for true package dependencies.

+Optionally, you can execute `scripts/env.sh` to create and activate the virtual environment using `uv`.
+The `uv`package manager must be installed for this to work.

 ### Adding GLMs